 People and culture

-Many Icelanders can trace their ancestors back to the time of the Viking Settlement around 900 AD, and there has since then been a low immigration.
+Many Icelanders can trace their ancestors back to the time of the Viking Settlement around 900 AD, and there has since then been low immigration.

 The Icelandic people live in harmony with their beautiful nature, but also appreciate to have a high quality of life, where there is time for family, friends and leisure activities.
-Icelanders love to share the beautiful nature of their outdoor activities like horse-riding or swimming in the hot thermal bath.
+Icelanders love to share the beautiful nature of their outdoor activities like horse-riding or to swim in the hot thermal bath.

 The Icelandic people are well known for having a laid-back approach to life, and everybody is known by their first name.
 Iceland is a nation with self-confidence because of the battle for survival against the elements as earthquake and volcanic eruptions.

-The Icelanders love sports
+Icelanders love sports